CCHA Community Incentive Program: Application Process

 • Entities must have a nondiscrimination policy

-• Collaborations and partnerships (informal/formal) among entities are strongly encouraged as well as applications from rural counties.
+• Collaborations and partnerships (informal/formal) among entities and applications from rural counties are strongly encouraged.

 • Organizations can request up to $150,000.
 Requests over $75,000 need to consider the following criteria: